-ASPIE provides a space where AS adults (and partners/parents/friends) can meet, where we feel welcome, accepted and supported.
-We encourage each each other to re-engage and join in various discussions and activities enabling us to rebuild our confidence and self-esteem and achieve our own individual goals, be they working towards education, training, employment or simply enjoying life.
-Essentially we are a social self-help and motivation for adults with Asperger Syndrome.
+ASPIE provides a space where AS adults, partners/parents/friends) can meet, where we feel welcome, accepted and supported.
+We encourage each other to re-engage and join in various discussions and activities enabling us to rebuild our confidence and self-esteem and achieve our own individual goals, be they working towards education, training, employment or simply enjoying life.
+Essentially we are a social self-help and motivation group for adults with Asperger’s.

 You are welcome to join us whether you have an official diagnosis, are on a waiting list or even self-diagnosed.
 You can come along alone or with a friend/ partner/parent accompanying you OR send your agent to check us out first!
 We want everyone to really feel like part of the group and welcome member’s opinions on how we should run the group, the direction we take and what we do.
 That said you are also welcome to come and just sit and observe what goes on!

 What our members say…